NBIA06019U Protein Science C (ProtSciC)

 If less than 10 students for Protein Science A and Protein Science C put together have signed up, the reexam will be held as a 20-minute oral exam without preparation and without aids.

-If the exam registration requirements is not fulfilled, it can be fulfilled no later than three weeks before the reexamination by agreement with the teacher.
+If the exam registration requirements are not fulfilled, they can be fulfilled no later than three weeks before the reexamination by agreement with the teacher.

-If the student do not pass the ordinary exam, the student has to take both exams again.
+If the student does not pass the ordinary exam, both parts of the exam (oral and written) must be taken again.

 Criteria for exam assesment